nasiridrishi/ChoppingMachine/README.md

 ## Installation

-1. Requires spigot version 1.17.
+1. Requires spigot version 1.17 or above.
 I am quite certain it will work as low as for 1.3 but have not tested.
 2. Make sure to install dependent hologram plugin:
    DecentHolograms: https://www.spigotmc.org/resources/decentholograms-1-8-1-20-2-papi-support-no-dependencies.96927/